scp756-221/tool-container/README.md

    A full test requires the complete sequence to spin up, provision, and load test a cluster, which takes upwards of a half hour.
+   See `test_script.txt` for instructions on doing a full test.

 3. `push-dev-on-amd.sh` and `push-dev-on-arm.sh` (no parameters): Push
    the development image to the development image registry.